davidpanic/Kali-MiTM-Evil-twin/README.md

 ONLY TO BE USED ON A NETWORK THAT YOU HAVE PERMISSION TO USE THIS ON.
 I AM NOT RESPONSIBLE FOR ANY ILLEGAL USE OF THIS SCRIPT.

+This script is made to be used on Kali linux.